dmitrii-ageev/telegram/README.md

 # telegram
-Docker container to run Telegram - text, voice and video communication software.
+Docker container to run Telegram - a messaging app with a focus on security and speed.

 # Usage